dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 ---
-title: 'Tutorial: ML.NET image classification model from TensorFlow'
+title: 'Tutorial: ML.NET classification model to categorize images'
-description: Learn how to transfer the knowledge from an existing TensorFlow model into a new ML.NET image classification model.
-The TensorFlow model was trained to classify images into a thousand categories.
-The ML.NET model makes use of transfer learning to classify images into fewer broader categories. ms.date: 04/13/2021 ms.topic: tutorial ms.custom: mvc, title-hack-0612
+description: Learn how to train a classification model to categorize images using a pre-trained TensorFlow model for image processing. ms.date: 04/13/2021 ms.topic: tutorial ms.custom: mvc, title-hack-0612
-#Customer intent: As a developer, I want to use a pre-trained TensorFlow model with ML.NET so that I can classify images with a small amount of training data.
+#Customer intent: As a developer, I want to train a classification model with ML.NET to categorize images using a pre-trained TensorFlow model to process images.
 ---
-# Tutorial: Generate an ML.NET image classification model from a pre-trained TensorFlow model
+# Tutorial: Train an ML.NET classification model to categorize images

-Learn how to transfer the knowledge from an existing TensorFlow model into a new ML.NET image classification model.
+Learn how to train a classification model to categorize images using a pre-trained TensorFlow model for image processing.

 The TensorFlow model was trained to classify images into a thousand categories.
-The ML.NET model makes use of part of the TensorFlow model in its pipeline to train a model to classify images into 3 categories.
+The ML.NET model makes use of part of the TensorFlow model in its pipeline to convert raw images into features or inputs to train a classification model.

-Training an [Image Classification](https://en.wikipedia.org/wiki/Outline_of_object_recognition) model from scratch requires setting millions of parameters, a ton of labeled training data and a vast amount of compute resources (hundreds of GPU hours).
-While not as effective as training a custom model from scratch, transfer learning allows you to shortcut this process by working with thousands of images vs. millions of labeled images and build a customized model fairly quickly (within an hour on a machine without a GPU).
-This tutorial scales that process down even further, using only a dozen training images.

 In this tutorial, you learn how to:
 > [!div class="checklist"]